 - Serve aloo sabzi hot with poori.

-making poori
+Making poori

 - Knead the wheat flour into a stiff dough with water and oil.
 Make small balls of the dough.
 Roll into rounds having 4 to 5 inches diameter.

 - Remove them into paper napkins to remove excess oil.
+Fry puri in batches.

 Very nice Recipe